Camera

 {% endstepper %}

-**Result:** User clicks "Attach Photo Evidence", takes photos, confirms.
-The photos are saved as Files *and* automatically linked to the Case.
-A success toast confirms the action.
+**Result:** The user takes photos and confirms.
+The photos are saved as Files and automatically linked to the Case, and a success toast confirms the action.

 {% hint style="warning" %}

-* **Permissions**: Users need device permissions to access the camera.
-They also need Salesforce permissions to create `ContentDocument` (Files) and potentially `ContentDocumentLink` records if saving/linking files.
+* **Permissions**: Users need device permissions to access the camera, plus Salesforce permissions to create `ContentDocument` (Files) and `ContentDocumentLink` records when saving and linking files.

-* **Mobile First**: While functional on desktops with webcams, the user experience is typically optimized for the Salesforce Mobile App or mobile browsers.
+* **Mobile first**: While functional on desktops with webcams, the experience is typically optimized for the Salesforce Mobile App or mobile browsers.

 * **Save as Content Document**: Enabling this is the simplest way to persist images in Salesforce.
 If disabled, handling the output data requires custom logic (Flow/Apex).

-* **Network Connection**: Required for saving files to Salesforce.
-Consider offline capabilities if necessary (this may require different solutions).
+* **Network connection**: Required for saving files to Salesforce.

 {% endhint %}